← Return to Blog Index

 Basic POS Low Standard SaaS - Standardized need

-Email Marketing Medium Rich Hybrid - SaaS platform + AI personalization
+Email Marketing Medium Rich Hybrid - SaaS + AI personalization

 Demand Forecasting High Rich AI - Competitive differentiator